MathyouMB/website/src/content/articles/how-to-make-code-reviews-less-painful.md

 ### Example: Seeding Local Test Data

 If your feature requires specific data to be present, provide a script that sets it up.
-For example, if you’re working with a Pythin app, you might include script like this in your PR:
+For example, if you’re working with a Python app, you might include script like this in your PR:

 ```python
 from myapp.models import User, Project, Task